 Whether it's guiding people that are dipping their toe into sport and physical activity for the first time, accompanying others on a journey of improvement or supporting talented athletes, coaches help individuals progress faster and further than they could on their own.
 These pages offer a number of different resources aiding you to coach to different target audiences.

-If you have any training needs, are thinking of getting into coaching, or would like to talk about coaching please contact Robin Lavin, Coaching Development Manager on firstname.lastname@example.org or 07780571570.
+If you have any training needs, are thinking of getting into coaching, or would like to talk about coaching please contact Robin Lavin, Workforce Development Manager on firstname.lastname@example.org.

 The Impact of Coaching on Participants 2017.

 This report presents the results from the final year of a four-year study following adult and young participants (coached and not coached).

 Due to a lower overall response rate, a set of new questions were added focusing on the reasons why people stop taking part in sport and physical activity.

 • Adults and young people who are coached are more likely to be fully committed to participating in sport and physical activity.

 • However, being in receipt of coaching and benefiting from the positive impacts of coaching does not stop participants from thinking about stopping.